fortrabbit/help/docs/404-errors.md

 ### App is not yet ready

 Creating an App can sometimes take a few minutes.
-If you visit the App URL during that time, you'll get also get a 404 error.
+If you visit the App URL during that time, you'll get a 404 error.
 It's possible that this DNS response gets cached locally.

 ## It could also be something on our side